About Raybel Charters

 Sail Cargo

 On the global scale, Raybel Charters are part of a cross-ocean network, bringing back the ethos and wonder of transporting cargo by the power of wind and tide alone.
-They import produce to London and Kent, from small-scale community producers and family farms in Colombia, the Caribbean, Portugal and France, and market these as Sail Cargo London, Kent Sail Cargo and Southend-on-sea Sail Cargo.
-The cargo is sailed to Kent by French ship De Gallant, with the onward journey to London made by Thames sailing barge.
-Once restored, Raybel will be brought into this growing sail shipping network.
+They import produce to London and Kent, from small-scale community producers and family farms in Colombia, the Caribbean, Portugal and France, and market these as Sail Cargo London and Kent.
+Once restored, Raybel will be brought into this growing sail shipping network, bringing goods from Ramsgate into London and calling at ports all along the Thames estuary.

 LATEST NEWS